jruels/automation-dev/labs/setup-ansible/index.md

 Now, we'll configure sudo access for Ansible on `node1` and `node2` such that Ansible may use sudo for any command with no password prompt.

-Log in to each managed node as `ec2-user` and edit the `sudoers` file to contain appropriate access for the `ansible` user:
+On each managed node as the `ec2-user` edit the `sudoers` file to contain appropriate access for the `ansible` user:

+If you are already logged in as the `ansible` user, type `exit` to become the `ec2-user`.

 ```
-ssh ec2-user@<IP of node1 from spreadsheet>
 sudo visudo
 ```